influxdata/docs-v2/content/influxdb/v2.0/reference/flux/flux-vs-influxql.md

   )
 ```

-_For an in-depth walkthrough of using the `join()` function, see [How to join data with Flux](/influxdb/v2.0/query-data/flux/join/)._
+_For an in-depth walkthrough of using the `join()` function, see [how to join data with Flux](/influxdb/v2.0/query-data/flux/join/)._

 ### Math across measurements
-Being able to perform cross-measurement joins also allows you to run calculations using
+Being able to perform joins across measurements lets you calculate
-data from separate measurements – a highly requested feature from the InfluxData community.
+data from separate measurements.
-The example below takes two data streams from separate measurements, `mem` and `processes`,
+The example below takes data from two measurements, `mem` and `processes`,
-joins them, then calculates the average amount of memory used per running process:
+joins them, and then calculates the average amount of memory used per running process:

 ```js
 // Memory used (in bytes)